 As the tension ramps up, the audience must decide which characters are good or bad.
 We must deduce motives.
 The effort to figure this out keeps our attention on the actors’ body language and dialogue.

 Several scenes make up an act.
-Each act builds to a climax: a game-changing development.
+Each act builds to a climax: a game-changing development that permanently alters the protagonist’s life going forward.

 Hamlet As A Case Study